petayyyy/aerial-autonomy-stack/README.md

 > ├── scripts
 > │   ├── docker
 > │   │   ├── Dockerfile.aircraft                     # Docker image for aircraft simulation and deployment
+> │   │   ├── Dockerfile.ground                       # Docker image for ground system simulation and deployment
 > │   │   └── Dockerfile.simulation                   # Docker image for SITL and HITL simulation
 > │   │
 > │   ├── deploy_build.sh                             # Build `Dockerfile.aircraft` for arm64/Orin
-> │   ├── deploy_run.sh                               # Start the aircraft docker on arm64/Orin (deploy or HITL)
+> │   ├── deploy_run.sh                               # Start the aircraft docker on arm64/Orin or the ground docker on amd64 (deploy or HITL)
 > │   │
-> │   ├── sim_build.sh                                # Build both dockerfiles for amd64/simulation
+> │   ├── sim_build.sh                                # Build all dockerfiles for amd64/simulation
 > │   └── sim_run.sh                                  # Start the simulation (SITL or HITL)
 > │
 > └── simulation